tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 8 Intermediate Swift Programming/section_8.md

 2. What happened instead?
 3. What does your expectation depend upon?
 4. How can we test the things our expectations depend on?
+5. Fix our code to make reality match expectations

 ---